zaidzak9/kloudius-auth-app/README.md

-# kloudius-auth-app
+# kloudius-auth-app-ZAID-HUSSAIN

-Create a React Native app with Login and Signup functionality using React Context API to manage the authentication state.
-This assignment will test your understanding of authentication flows, state management using Context API, form handling, and navigation
+This is a React Native app with Login and Signup functionality using React Context API to manage the authentication state.
+This assignment is for zaid to test your understanding of authentication flows, state management using Context API, form handling, and navigation

 Created an app with;